corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 topic -b=prereqs-kafka:9092 -k=/kafka_config/props.txt create connect
 ```

 Refer the [Appendix A](#appendix-a-development-prerequisites-for-connecting-to-kafka) for information on how R3 uses `--add-host` to enable the command running in the Docker container to access Kafka for development prerequisites.
-The Appendic also provides alternatives for users using Corda CLI installed locally rather than Docker container.
+The Appendices also provide alternatives for users using Corda CLI installed locally rather than Docker container.

 ## Launch the Corda 5.2.1 Workers